atotic/gesturion/test/README.md

 Selenium is used to run all tests automatically in different browsers.

 `utils.js` has helper functions that are useful for testing gestures.

+# Problems

+- Safari will occasionally fail with an "INFRA" error.
+Try again...